Header

 FF Nexus Web and revised Open Type Swashes

-Webfonts are compatible with Typekit,
+Webfonts are compatible with Adobe Typekit, a service that has a

-is an easy way to use high-quality Open Type fonts (like the Nexus
+partnership with FontShop.
+Essentially Typekit is an easy way to use

-family) on the web.
+high-quality Open Type fonts (like the Nexus family) on the web.

-For this occasion FF Nexus has been revised, mainly for the italic swashes in the Stylistic Sets.
+For this occasion Nexus has been revised, mainly for the italic swashes in the Stylistic Sets.
 The overview above illustrates what the different Stylistic Sets will do (there are two different Swash capitals and there is a short and a long lowercase end character).
-FontFont technician Christoph Koeberlin made this instructive video of how to get access to the swashes.
+FontFont technician Christoph Koeberlin made a instructive video of how to get access to the swashes.
 There is now also a special Stylistic Set for the Jan van Krimpen comma (SS09).

 A nice example of FF Nexus Swashes can be found here: Das Magazin L ...Leben.Liebe.Laster